 - Short term withdrawal treatment.
 You and your doctor may decide that medication is needed to help you break the cycle.
 Options include corticosteroids, prochlorperazine, nerve blocks, DHE and anti-nausea medicine.

 - Detox.
 If you’ve been relying on opioids or barbiturate-containing medicines (such as Fioricet or Fiorinal), the withdrawal symptoms may be severe enough to require medical supervision via a brief hospitalization.
-In the hospital, you can expect to receive intravenous doses of DHE-45 (dihydroergotamine-45), as well as anti-nausea and sedating drugs while your system clears.
+In the hospital, you can expect to receive intravenous doses of DHE-45 (dihydroergotamine-45), as well as anti-nausea and sedating drugs.

-Once the rebound cycle is broken, many people return to their original pattern of headache frequency and severity, now that they are no longer adding to their headache load with rebound headaches.
-It’s a great opportunity for you and your doctor to establish a new medication plan that effectively treats migraine attacks when they occur.
+Once the rebound cycle is broken, many people return to their original pattern of headache frequency and severity.
+It’s a great opportunity for you and your doctor to establish a new, effective medication plan for your migraine attacks.
 At this point doctors also usually prescribe a preventive migraine medication, to help reduce headache frequency and severity, so that you no longer have to rely on those pain-relief meds.